- 1 7 Best Java Books for Beginners

 Written by Kathy Seira, a well know name in the field of JAVA, you can be assured of some fundamentally strong concepts!

-The book is priced at a price of 850 INR and also contains a Kindle Edition.
+The book also contains a Kindle Edition.
 Make sure to grab a copy, you will definitely enjoy the quirky style of writing!

 That is what this book says you can do!
 I was a bit skeptical at first, because you cannot learn a programming language in a day!
 Whoever says you can is either scamming you or they don’t know what they are talking about.